Crithus/Snake/README.md

 # Snake
-This is the classic Snake game that I coded as an assignment for my C++ lecture in college.
+This is the classic Snake game that I created as an assignment for my C++ lecture in college.

 ## Compile